 Many animals are in their element come wintertime.
 The Snow Monkey Park or Jigokudani Yaen-koen is full of the famous red-faced monkeys soaking in the park’s many onsen, while in Hokkaido, the Tsurui-Ito Tancho Sanctuary is home to red-crowned cranes gathering for their annual mating dances.

-With the cool air keeping cloud cover to a minimum, wintertime is the best time to see the mountains surrounding the cities, including Mount Fuji itself.
-The quiet and sound-absorbing properties of snow also make it the perfect season for introspective hikes in the countryside or strolls through the city.
+With the cold air keeping cloud cover to a minimum, wintertime is the best season to see the mountains surrounding the cities, including Mount Fuji.
+The quiet and sound-absorbing properties of snow also make it the perfect season for meditative hikes in the countryside, urban flânerie or a little forest bathing (shinrin–yoku).